 Material and Substantial Change

 There are several situations which may qualify as a material and substantial change since the original child custody order or agreement was decided.
 The state of Texas considers such events as one parent remarrying, losing a job, suffering from a severe medical condition, an alcohol or drug habit, committing a criminal act or changing residence as qualifications that could trigger a change in custody or visitation rights.
-If there is an issue of an ex-spouse not paying child support or material and substantial change in circumstances, a family lawyer at Hill & Hill Attorneys can help you pursue legal action to garnish wages or fight for sole custody if your children are endangered or living in an unhealthy environment.
+If there is an issue of an ex-spouse not paying child support or material and substantial change in circumstances, The Law Office of Brent Hill can help you pursue legal action to garnish wages or fight for sole custody if your children are endangered or living in an unhealthy environment.

 If your child is at least 12 years of age and has requested to live with his or her other parent, the court may consider making a change.
 During the proceeding, the child may be interviewed in the judge’s private office – as opposed to publically in the courtroom – and the final decision will be made based on what is in the child’s best interest, not just his or her preference.